 The commodities market is known for its volatility, which is why it is most often recommended to active, risk-taking investors looking to generate profits from short-term price movements.
-But even those who have a buy-and-hold strategy can benefit from commodities, as this sector has the potential to diversify your portfolio and enhance returns to traditional stock-and-bond portfolios.
+But even those who have a buy-and-hold strategy can benefit from commodities, as this sector has the potential to bring diversity to your portfolio and enhance returns to traditional stock-and-bond portfolios.

 After all, commodities tend to rise during periods of inflation—the time when a nation’s currency decreases in value and investors seek to preserve their purchasing power.
 They often move in the opposite direction of stocks and real estate, thereby providing a safety net for your portfolio and acting as a nice hedge.